 This source of choline is one of the most common yet least impactful.
 Foods like eggs and soy products are filled with lecithin.
 Even processed foods like chocolate have lecithin added, but choline content is low.
 As the weakest form of choline, lecithin may not provide enhanced cognitive abilities or prevent neuro degeneration similar to other sources.
 Supplementing with lecithin typically requires higher dosages to significantly increase acetylcholine levels.

 CDP-choline is a more efficient source for providing the acetylcholine precursor.
-Alone, the CDP-choline has showed great efficacy in solving cognitive decline in elderly patients with Alzheimer’s disease.
+Alone, the CDP-choline has showed great efficacy in solving cognitive decline in elderly patients with memory issues.
 The neuroprotective actions of CDP-choline, along with the ease of passing the blood-brain barrier, makes this an efficient source of choline.
 Improved learning and memory, along with increased noradrenaline and dopamine levels, make CDP-choline a useful / powerful supplementation for brain health.

 L-Alpha Glycerylphosphorylcholine (Alpha GPC)

 The Alpha GPC form of choline is one of the most potent.
 It can be found in the brain and in dairy products, but is typically produced synthetically by purifying soy lecithin.
 Like, CDP-choline, daily supplementation of Alpha GPC need not be high.
-It is used to enhance memory and learning for Alzheimer’s and dementia patients.
+It is used to enhance memory and learning for memory issues and dementia patients.